 Rule Second?
 Debatable?
-Vote Required Page Number Description 6.1 Point of Order No No None 33 Used to point out a misuse of the rules 6.2 Point of Information No No None 34 Ask any question of the Chair, or gain a clarification 6.3 Point of Inquiry No No None 34 Ask a question of a speaker at the end of their speech, prior to speaker's yielding the floor 7.1 Suspension of the Meeting Yes No Simple Majority 34 Recess the meeting for a specific period of time often for caucusing 7.2 Adjournment of the Meeting Yes No Simple Majority 34 End the meeting for the year 7.3 Adjournment of Debate Yes 2 Pro 2 Con Simple Majority 34 Has the effect of removing from consideration any issue open to debate without a vote on the content of that issue 7.4 Closure of Debate Yes 2 Con Simple Majority 34 Ends debate on any issue open to debate and brings it to an immediate vote 7.5 Decision of No Action Yes 2 Pro 2 Con Simple Majority 34 Only in GA Plenary sessions; signifies no action will be taken on the matter 7.6 Appealing the Decision of the Chair Yes 2 Pro 2 Con Simple Majority 34 Challenge a ruling made by the chair 7.7 Consultative Session Yes 2 Pro 2 Con Simple Majority 34 Only in ECOSOC; Move to an informal debate session 7.8 Decision of Competence Yes 2 Pro 2 Con Simple Majority 34 Question whether the UN body is competent to act on a certain issue within the Charter and international law 7.9 Consideration of Agenda Topics Yes No Simple Majority 34 Change the order in which agenda items are discussed 7.10 Limits on Debate Yes 2 Pro 2 Con Simple Majority 35 Impose (or repeal) a limit on the length of any form of debate 7.11 Division of the Question Yes 2 Pro 2 Con Simple Majority 35 Divide a draft resolution or amendment into two or more clauses, each to be voted on separately after Closure of Debate 7.12 Reconsideration of Proposals Yes 2 Con 2/3 Majority 35 Reconsider an item on which debate has been adjourned or upon which a vote has been taken 7.13 Important Question Yes 2 Pro 2 Con Simple Majority 35 Only in GA Plenary sessions; signifies that a draft resolution or amendment shall require a 2/3 majority vote for passage 7.14 Consideration of Draft Resolutions Yes No Simple Majority 35 Bring a draft resolution that has the requisite number of signatures to the floor for discussion 7.15 Consideration of Amendments No No None 35 Bring an amendment to the floor for discussion 7.16 Setting the Order of Consideration of Draft Resolutions for the GA Plenary Session Yes No Simple Majority 35 Establish a priority order for draft resolutions which passed in GA committees to be considered by the Combined GA Plenary
+Vote Required Page Number Description Description 6.1 Point of Order No No None 34 Point out a misuse of the rules 6.2 Point of Information No No None 34 Ask any question of the Chair, or gain a clarification 6.3 Point of Inquiry No No None 34 Ask a question of a speaker at the end of his or her speech, prior to speaker's yielding the floor 7.1 Suspension of the Meeting Yes No Simple Majority 34 Recess the meeting for a specific period of time 7.2 Adjournment of the Meeting Yes No Simple Majority 34 End the meeting for the year 7.3 Adjournment of Debate Yes 2 Pro 2 Con Simple Majority 34 Remove from consideration any proposal on the floor without a vote on the content of that issue 7.4 Closure of Debate Yes 2 Con Simple Majority 34 End debate on any proposal on the floor and bring it to an immediate vote 7.5 Decision of No Action Yes 2 Pro 2 Con Simple Majority 35 Only in GA Plenary sessions; signify that no action will be taken on the matter 7.6 Appealing a Decision of the Chair Yes 2 Pro 2 Con Simple Majority 35 Challenge a ruling made by the Chair 7.7 Consultative Session Yes 2 Pro 2 Con Simple Majority 35 Only in ECOSOC; Suspend rules and move to an informal debate session 7.8 Decision of Competence Yes 2 Pro 2 Con Simple Majority 35 Question whether the UN body is competent to act on a certain issue within the Charter and international law 7.9 Consideration of Agenda Topics Yes No Simple Majority 35 Change the order in which agenda items are discussed 7.10 Limits on Debate Yes 2 Pro 2 Con Simple Majority 35 Impose (or repeal) a limit on the length of any form of debate 7.11 Division of the Question Yes 2 Pro 2 Con Simple Majority 35 Divide a draft resolution or amendment into two or more clauses, or divide a report into two or more paragraphs, each to be voted on separately after Closure of Debate 7.12 Reconsideration of Proposals Yes 2 Con 2/3 Majority 35 Reconsider an item on which debate has been adjourned or upon which a vote has been taken 7.13 Important Question Yes 2 Pro 2 Con Simple Majority 35 Only in GA Plenary sessions; requires a 2/3 majority vote for passage on a draft resolution or amendment 7.14 Consideration of Draft Reports Yes No Simple Majority 35 Only in report-writing bodies; bring a draft report to the floor for discussion 7.15 Consideration of Draft Resolutions Yes No Simple Majority 35 Bring a draft resolution to the floor for discussion 7.16 Consideration of Amendments No No None 36 Bring an amendment to the floor for discussion 7.17 Setting the Order of Consideration of Draft Resolutions for the GA Plenary Session Yes No Simple Majority 36 Establish a priority order for draft resolutions passed in GA committees to be considered by the Combined GA Plenary